openweathermap/deker/docs/deker/data_access.rst

 than one dimension, the calculation of their inner bounds is a non-trivial problem.

 That's why the ``step`` parameter **is limited** to ``1`` for both ``Array`` and ``VArray`` dimensions.
-This constraint is introduced to keep consistent behaviour, although that there is no such a problem for ``Array``.
+This constraint is introduced to keep consistent behavior, although that there is no such a problem for ``Array``.

 Workaround for ``VArray`` would be to read your data and slice it again with steps, if you need,